 To be considered hemp, a cannabis plant can’t contain any more than 0.3% THC (1/3 of 1%) per dry weight, far lower than any level that causes psychoactive effects.

-Instead, hemp naturally higher in cannabidiol (CBD), the non-psychoactive cannabinoid found in Dixie Botanicals® supplements.
+Instead, hemp naturally higher in cannabidiol (CBD), the non-psychoactive cannabinoid found in Dixie Botanicals® products.
 Because CBD is non-psychoactive, it won’t get you high.
 Like all cannabinoids, CBD interacts with the body’s endocannabinoid system to encourage balance and homeostasis.

-Unlike marijuana, hemp and its fiber, seeds, and oil can be manufactured into a number of different products – from nutritional supplements, to food, to paper, to building materials.
+Unlike marijuana, hemp and its fiber, seeds, and oil can be manufactured into a number of different products – from wellness products to food, paper, and building materials.

 Marijuana is grown almost entirely for its high-THC flowers that make you feel high or stoned and are used for recreational purposes.